phramusca/JaMuz/CONTRIBUTING.md

 Pull requests are welcome.
 Please submit to the `master` branch.

-### TODO for Alpha 0.0.24
-- new GUI Options
- - remove table optiontpe, use hashmap instead
- - Make release
- - update process
- - tag git

-### TODO for Beta version 0.1
+### Roadmap to Release version 1.0

+- Test Plan:
+  - add unit tests
+  - review/update functional tests
-- Test, Stabilize and do all other FIX-MEs
+- Do all FIX-MEs
+  - (to be moved or copied to Git Issues)
 - Initial options setup interface
 - Code review:
   - Exceptions handling
   - Internationalization
   - Files headers (license)
   - Javadoc

 ### Internationalization

 Using [weblate.org](https://hosted.weblate.org/engage/jamuz/)

 ### Stat sources

 In addition to the currently suported stat sources (Guayadeque, Kodi, Media Monkey, Mixxx, MyTunes) you can add one simply by extending the jamuz.StatSourceAbstract class and adding entry to database.

 ## License